Ficat/EasyBle/README.md

 ## Usage
  The framework uses BleManager to manager BLE
-### Some basic useful api in BleManager
-If you want to turn on bluetooth, I strongly recommend you call enableBluetooth() rather than toggleBluetooth(true), due to you can receive result message from Activity#onActivityResult if using enableBluetooth() to enable bluetooth
+### 1.Check if the device supports BLE and turn on bluetooth
 ```java
         //check if the device supports BLE
         BleManager.supportBle(context);